eekcoopuw/jobmon/docsource/developers_guide/architecture.rst

 are implemented in the database schema, the sqlalchemy model objects, as a wire format, and as a stub in the Python client and the experimental R client.

-All domain objects are defined in the :doc:`glossary`
+All domain objects are defined in the :doc:`../glossary`

 Domain Objects that are mentioned in the Use Cases but are not part of Jobmon: